Krzysztof Brede

-Krzysztof Brede (born 8 February 1981) is a Polish football manager and former player who played as a forward.
-He currently serves as manager of I liga club Chojniczanka Chojnice.
+Krzysztof Brede (born 8 February 1981) is a Polish professional football manager and former player who played as a forward.
+He was most recently in charge of II liga club Podbeskidzie Bielsko-Biała.

 He spent most of his career playing with Lechia Gdańsk, also making appearances with Arka Gdynia, Warmia Grajewo, Gryf Wejherowo and Olimpia Grudziądz.

 Playing career

 Early years

 Brede started his career with the youth teams of Lechia Gdańsk, moving to Lech Poznań during the summer of 2000.
 After a season with Lechia he spent 6 months on loan at Arka Gdynia making 8 appearances in total, leaving Lech at the end of the season.
 He spent a season with Warmia Grajewo, with Brede playing in a memorable cup game against ŁKS Łódź, with the team securing an unlikely draw after extra time, before losing in penalties.
 The season after Brede played with Gryf Wejherowo.

 Lechia Gdańsk

 During the summer of 2004 Brede joined Lechia Gdańsk, making his debut against the Pogoń Szczecin second team on 11 September 2004.
 In his first season with Lechia he played 21 times, contributing 2 goals as Lechia won the league.
 Brede spent the next 3 seasons with Lechia in the II liga playing 62 appearances during this period.
 Brede made 3 appearances for Lechia as they won promotion back to the Ekstraklasa for the first time as an independent club in 20 years.
 With Lechia in the Ekstraklasa Brede found himself playing with the Under 21's team.